 Investigators should give an account of the numbers of owners/managers and animals considered at each stage of recruiting study participants and at each level of organization.
 The choice of a target population and the detailed criteria for inclusion of participants' data in the analysis should be described.
-Depending on the type of study, this might include the number of owners/managers and animals found to be eligible, the number included in the study, the number examined, the number followed up, and the number included in the analysis.
+Depending on the type of study, this might include the number of owners/managers and animals found to be eligible, the number included in the study, the number examined, the number followed up and the number included in the analysis.
 Information on different organizational levels might be required, if sampling of study participants is carried out at two or more organizational levels (multistage sampling).
-In case-control studies, we advise that authors describe the flow of participants separately for case and control groups.87 Controls can sometimes be selected from several sources, including, for example, veterinary clinics and community dwellers.
+In case-control studies, we advise that authors describe the flow of participants separately for case and control groups.
+(Schulz and Grimes, 2002) Controls can sometimes be selected from several sources, including veterinary clinics and community dwellers.

-13(b) Give Reasons for Nonparticipation at Each Stage and at Each Relevant Level of Organization
+13 (b).
+Give reasons for non-participation at each stage and at each relevant level of organization

-We investigated a total of 233 known OJD infected flocks to identify eligible flocks, of which the eligibility of 32 (13.7%) could not be determined because the farmer refused to participate for various reasons (lack of interest (6), old age or health problems (4), inability to muster sheep (2), anger about past surveys (1) and no reason given (19)).88
+We investigated a total of 233 known OJD infected flocks to identify eligible flocks, of which the eligibility of 32 (13.7%) could not be determined because the farmer refused to participate for various reasons (lack of interest (6), old age or health problems (4), inability to muster sheep (2), anger about past surveys (1) and no reason given (19)) (Dhand et al., 2007).